-HOWEVER, as things stand now (for purchases completing up to 26 November 2018) these three-year rules do not apply to this kind of case (where the sale happens at the same time or before the purchase).
+HOWEVER, for purchases which completed up to 26 November 2018, these three-year rules did not apply to this kind of case (where the sale completed at the same time or before the purchase).

 In other words, you could have sold your main residence many years ago, and not be liable for the 3% surcharge if you completed your purchase of another one by 26 November 2018.

 Although the position can be complicated (particularly if you are married or in a civil partnership) the exception from the 3% surcharge for a replacement of only or main residence can come to the rescue and save you thousands.